 Atlanta, Georgia 30341-3724

-The National Weather Service has a similar brochure, "Heat Wave: A Major Summer Killer."
+The National Weather Service has a similar information on their Summer Weather Safety, Survival and Preparedness website.

 Vulnerable individuals who do not read will need to be instructed in order to learn how to protect themselves from succumbing to heat-related illness.